 This section contains reports outlining how the 'Pupil Premium' money is being used to enrich the learning experiences and levels of achievement of children in our school.

-In 2014 2015, the funding will be £2.5billion.
-The premium will rose at this point to £1300 per Primary Pupil that is eligible.
-The amount per Looked After Child (ie in care for 1 day or more, are adopted or leave care under a Guardianship or Residence order) is £1,900.
 This is why it is vitally important that you share with us information if you think your child may be eligible for Pupil Premium - if you are in receipt of certain benefits this may be the case.
 PLEASE CHECK WITH THE OFFICE IF YOU ARE ATALL UNSURE.